stevenmaguire/stevenmaguire.github.io/about.md

 Hello - I'm [Steven Maguire](http://twitter.com/StevenMaguire).
 I've been building software [since 2004](http://www.linkedin.com/in/stevenmaguire).

-As of January 2016, I have been using my powers to help mail delivery suck a little bit less as Vice President of Technology at [Earth Class Mail](https://www.earthclassmail.com).
+As of January 2016, I have been using my powers to help physical mail delivery suck a little bit less as Vice President of Technology at [Earth Class Mail](https://www.earthclassmail.com).
+The product technology stack includes C#/.NET, Ruby on Rails, client-side JavaScript, and a mixture of Amazon Web Services.

 In the remaining time I am actively involved in the [Chicago tech meetup community](http://www.meetup.com/members/40042402/), contributing to [open source projects](https://github.com/stevenmaguire), [authoring online training material](http://www.pluralsight.com/author/steven-maguire), [talking about product development](https://www.phproundtable.com/episode/part-1-turning-an-idea-into-code-for-production), and volunteering for The [All-Stars Project, Development School for Youth](http://allstars.org/dsy/) as a Program Associate.